-iRover is recalling two models of hoverboards over concerns that their lithium ion batteries can overheat, catch fire and explode.
+iRover is issuing a recall for two hoverboard models due to worries that their lithium ion batteries may overheat, ignite, and burst into flames.

 Free Confidential Lawsuit Evaluation: If you or a loved one were injured by a hoverboard, or had property damage from a hoverboard fire, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and our lawyers can help.